 6) Risk tolerance

-If you can’t sleep at night because of your investments in the markets, then you need to adopt a strategy/s or evaluate your Risk invested in the markets.
+If you can’t sleep at night because of your investments in the markets.
+Then you need to adopt a strategy/s or evaluate your Risk invested in the markets.

 One of the biggest problems I have when dealing with investors is that due to the internet and accessibility of information, that they have instant access to the stock market.
-They continually check stock prices, and any little movement against their position, they end up calling for an update why.
+They continually check stock prices, and any little movement against their position, they end up calling for an update on why.
 Don’t watch intra-day stock market movements if you are investing for the long-term.

 These 6 points in how to buy shares in the stock market by no means incorporate everything you need to know to be a successful investor.
-They are a starting point in which you can build on over time.
+They are a starting point on which you can build on over time.
 Just like a Doctor, you don’t become a professional overnight.
 It takes time to learn, practice, and evaluate.

 Learning how to invest in the stock market can be an exciting and lucrative venture.
-If you are willing to invest your time, keep an open mind, and source the right education, it can also be extremely rewarding financially and mentally.
+If you are willing to invest your time, keep an open mind, and source the right education.
+It can also be extremely rewarding financially and mentally.

 I heard a saying many years ago, which I have quoted ever since.
 Unfortunately, I’ve forgotten who the quote came from.
 “The stock market is the hardest way to make an easy dollar”.
 Learning how to buy shares in the stock market is an easy process.
-It’s a simple process of identifying when a company has potential to rise or fall in value.
+It’s a simple process of identifying when a company has the potential to rise or fall in value.
 What makes it difficult is the emotional attachment we have to money.

 To overcome this, the 6 key points we have outlined above in how to invest in the stock market will become the basis of your future investing approach.

-Knowing how to pick your stock is arguably the most important aspect of your trading business, yet is often overlooked, as focus shifts to the excitement of the trading strategy.
+Knowing how to pick your stock is arguably the most important aspect of your trading business.
+Yet is often overlooked.
+As focus shifts to the excitement of the trading strategy.
 By taking into account both the technical and fundamental factors, your odds of success are dramatically improved.

 How to Invest In Shares